thomjur/home_page/publications.md

 #### Peer-reviewed journal articles
 ***
 - Jurczyk, Thomas.
+"Unsupervised Learning and K-Means Clustering with Python" *The Programming Historian* (2021) (publication soon).
-2018.
-Representation of transcendence: the Armenian letter „On the image-fighters“ from the seventh century CE. *Entangled religions* 5: 95–153.
+- Jurczyk, Thomas.
+"Representation of transcendence: the Armenian letter „On the image-fighters“ from the seventh century CE." *Entangled religions* 5 (2018): 95–153.
 [Link to the article](https://er.ceres.rub.de/index.php/ER/article/view/7306)

 #### Contributions to edited volumes
 ***